 - Property Tenure - Whether your property is a Freehold property OR a Leasehold property, can often impact the cost.

-- Shared Ownership Schemes - If there is a shared ownership scheme involved in the sale of your house, this can often increase the solicitors legal fees to deal with the added paperwork and complexities involved.
+- Shared Ownership Schemes - If there is a shared ownership scheme involved in the sale of your house, this can often increase the solicitors charges to deal with the added paperwork and complexities involved.

 - Mortgage Redemption - Some solicitors can charge an additional fee when a mortgage settlement is involved in the sale of your house or property.

-Why are Solicitors Fees for Selling a Property, less than for Buying a Property?
+Why are Solicitors Prices for Selling a Property, less than for Buying a Property?

 As a seller, your duties aren’t as extensive as the buyers.
 However, that doesn’t make them any less important.
-You should always get a solicitor to agree on fees in writing before you start anything.
+You should always get a solicitor to agree on their charges in writing before you start anything.
 You can find a good solicitor by getting recommendations from people you know, searching online and reading reviews online.
-However, using a conveyancing fees comparison site will allow you to see things more clearly and will allow you to find the right solicitor, at the right price to sell your property.
+However, using a comparison site will allow you to see things more clearly and will allow you to find the right solicitor, at the right price to sell your home.